BrendaMichelle/javascript-scope-hoisting/README.md

 ```

 ##### Block Scope
-If a variable has block scope, then it is accessible within its immediate enclosing parenthesis only.
+If a variable has block scope, then it is accessible within its immediate enclosing parenthesis.
 A variable that has block scope has an even more narrow scope than variables with function scope.
 We will see examples of block scope in the **Let** section!

 ## [Var](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var)